nablarch/nablarch-document/en/application_framework/application_framework/libraries/database/universal_dao.rst

   Search process for paging is performed using :ref:`range specified search function of database access (JDBC wrapper) <database-paging>`.

 .. tip::
-  In paging, the number acquisition SQL is issued before the actual acquisition process of the range-specified records.
+  In paging, the number acquisition SQL is issued before the actual acquisition process of the range specified records.
   If performance degradation occurs due to the number acquisition SQL, change the number acquisition SQL as necessary by referring to :ref:`universal_dao-customize_sql_for_counting`.

 .. _universal_dao-generate_surrogate_key: